 Ubuntu for phones Touch Developer Preview to be released for the Galaxy Nexus, Nexus 4 on Feb.
-21Alex Wagner - Senior News Editor
+21Alex Wagner - Deputy Managing Editor, News Desk

 Just as promised, anyone that's interested in trying out Ubuntu for phones will soon be able to do so, provided that they've got a Galaxy Nexus or Nexus 4 laying around.
 Canonical announced today that the Touch Developer Preview of Ubuntu will be released on Feb.
 21. In addition to the Galaxy Nexus, the preview will be made available to the Nexus 4, giving folks with Google's newest Nexus the chance to see Ubuntu in action as well.
 Tools for flashing a device with Ubuntu will also be made available on Feb.
 21, giving interested users an easy way to keep up with the newest versions of the Ubuntu preview.

 Canonical also detailed its Mobile World Congress plans today, revealing that show attendees will be able to have the Ubuntu preview flashed onto their devices by a Canonical team member.
 Ubuntu for phones is also expected to be demoed on "a range of devices" at the show.
 Mobile World Congress runs from Feb.
 25 through Feb.
 28.